Through The Fibro Fog

 🔪 Step by step instructions

-A super simple recipe, these mango coconut overnight oats are made without yogurt, but are still creamy and delicious.
+A super simple recipe, these mango chia overnight oats are made without yogurt, but are still creamy and delicious.
 Just a few steps to make:

-oats and milk in a glass jar with a spoon in it.
+oats and milk in a glass jar with a spoon in it labelled number two.

 Step 1